ethereum/ethereum-org-website/src/content/developers/docs/nodes-and-clients/index.md

 - Enables users to participate in the Ethereum network without the powerful hardware or high bandwidth required to run full nodes.
 - Does not participate in consensus (i.e. they cannot be miners/validators), but they can access the Ethereum blockchain with the same functionality as a full node.

-Eventually, light nodes might run on mobile phones or embedded devices.
 The execution client Geth includes a [light sync](https://github.com/ethereum/devp2p/blob/master/caps/les.md) option.
 However, a light Geth node relies upon full nodes serving light node data.
 Few full nodes opt to serve light node data, meaning light nodes often fail to find peers.
 There are currently no production-ready light clients on the consensus layer; however, several are in development.

 There are also potential routes to providing light client data over the [gossip network](https://www.ethportal.net/).
 This is advantageous because the gossip network could support a network of light nodes without requiring full nodes to serve requests.